You feel that familiar ache in the back of your neck from staring at your laptop screen at the wrong angle for too long…

 -4 DAYS since I got my hair cut!

 With wazungu (white people) being the serious minority here in Musomaland, there aren’t a lot any options for hair stylists who are able or willing to cut our hair.
-So when one comes to visit from America, under the guise of wanting to visit her best friend that lives here… we flock from miles kilometers around!
+So when one comes to visit from America, under the guise of wanting to visit her best friend that lives here… we flock from11 DAYS till we move!mileskilometers around!
 Can’t tell you how much we ALL looked forward to this day… so I'll let someone else tell you instead!

 (I could really use some good recommendations of what to do in London and the surrounding areas, if you have ideas, since my previous times in London have numbered hours between cross-continental flights!)